Milenaafeworki/house_sale_model/README.md

 - Discover how sqft_basement for a given Lot area would play a role in the sales price.
 - Determine the value of different types of expansions (Bedroom, Bathroom) and investigate how that affects the value of a house.
 - Identify areas of Seattle where housing prices are increasing and possibly predict which neighborhoods will be ideal for settlement in the   future.
-- Improve the model With more data over the years after 2015 and observe if there is any change in the trend of the major  factors.
+- Improve the model with more data over the years after 2015 and observe if there is any change in the trend of the major  factors.

 ```
 ├── images